mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

     Julia   : x -> x + 1

 As much as I love Clojure I have to say, that's an ugly `lambda`.
-It looks like a four year old mashing the top row of the keyboard.
+It looks like a child mashing the top row of the keyboard.

 ### No Obligatory Types

-As has become the style, there is no necessary explicit type information in any of the languages.
+There is no necessary explicit type information in any of the languages.
+This seems to be a common trait among high productivity languages.

 ### Performance from Optional Types?